top of page

 Steps for Registering a Company in the Netherlands

-• Upon approval, the company will receive a KvK number and be registered with the Dutch Tax and Customs Administration.
+• When they give you the thumbs up, your business gets a shiny new KvK number and it's all official with the tax folks at the Dutch Tax and Customs Administration.

 Documents Required for Company Formation in the Netherlands